IBM/maximo-streaming-video-analysis/README.md

 You will also need to train and deploy a custom model beforehand.
 This can be done following the steps in this [video](https://www.youtube.com/watch?v=-gzGuj3B__U)

+* Docker - Can be used to run the application in a virtual container.
+If running via docker, the remaining prerequisites can be bypassed, and you can skip ahead to the steps labeled **docker** in [step 2](#2-start-application)

-* ffmpeg: used here to connect to remote RTSP streams
+* ffmpeg - Package used here to connect to remote RTSP streams
 ```
 # Linux
 apt install ffmpeg

 # Macbook OS X
 brew install ffmpeg